-The Finnish Meteorological Institute represents Finland in several international organizations.
+The Finnish Meteorological Institute represents Finland in several international and European organizations.

 WMO is a specialized agency of the United Nations (UN) with 193 Member States and Territories.
 It is the UN system's authoritative voice on the state and behaviour of the Earth's atmosphere, its interaction with the land and oceans, the weather and climate it produces and the resulting distribution of water resources.